webiny/benchmark/README.md

 ![./static/content-model-graph.png](./static/content-model-graph.png)

-For the benchmark we wanted a fairly representative example that has several references, as those are usually the bottlenecks in many systems.
+For this benchmark we wanted a fairly representative example that has several references, as those are usually the bottlenecks in many systems.
 In our case, we have a main entity called `orders` and 4 direct references: `itemTypes`, `orderPriorities`, `countries` and `salesChannels`.
 We also have a 3rd level of hierarchy between the `countries` entity and `regions` entity.

 ### Prepare the content models